 Red Sox fans hate the Yankees so much, they call the Yankees steroid users and cheaters, even though the only World Series they've won since World War I (2004 and '07) were won mainly due to 2 men, Ortiz and Ramirez, who have since been exposed as steroid users.
 They hate the Yankees so much, they cannot accept the fact that the only titles they've won since before radio broadcasting are tainted.
 1918* Forever.

 Forget the Interleague games, even Yankees vs. Mets.
-Forget Cubs vs. Cardinals – that’s a joke.
+Forget Cubs vs. Cardinals – that’s a joke, mainly because it's rare that both teams are good at the same time.
 Forget Dodgers vs. Giants – since 1958, anyway, the California version has hate but it’s 400 miles, not 14, and even the recent beating of a Giant fan nearly to death in the Dodger Stadium parking lot doesn't change that.
 Forget Alabama vs. Auburn and Ohio State vs. Michigan in football.
 Forget Duke vs. North Carolina and Louisville vs. Kentucky in basketball.
-Forget Rangers vs. Islanders or Devils, or Canadiens vs. Maple Leafs.
-Forget Celtics vs. Knicks, 76ers or Lakers.
-And while I wouldn’t wear opposing colors to either a Philadelphia Eagles or an Oakland Raiders game, there is no NFL rivalry, not even Redskins vs. Cowboys, that has the animus of this one.
+Forget Rangers vs. Islanders, Rangers vs. Devils, or Canadiens vs. Maple Leafs.
+Forget Celtics vs. Knicks, Celtics vs. 76ers or Celtics vs. Lakers.
+And while I wouldn’t wear opposing colors to either a Philadelphia Eagles or an Oakland Raiders game, there is no NFL rivalry, not Bears vs. Packers, not even Redskins vs. Cowboys, that has the animus of this one.
 This is the only rivalry in North American sports that resembles a soccer derby (and that’s pronounced “darby”).

 This is the one rivalry where the cops are out for more than “just in case.”
 This is the one where breaking up fights is presumed necessary.